karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/deleteUserGroupById.md

-Deletes the userGroup identified by the given id.
+Deletes the user group identified by the given id.